SC-LX/spiders/README.md

 # spiders
-small game i am making to have a deeper understanding of nodeJS, websockets and vanilla JS
+small game I am making to have a deeper understanding of nodeJS, websockets and vanilla JS.
+Based on an old GameBoy game I don't remember the name.